This document reviews key Berbix Verify concepts and describes how a sample application integration works holistically.

 - Actions: Actions are a way to customize the business logic associated with Berbix transactions and can be thought of as the "business decision" after a verification such as

 review.
-Actions are triggered by Verification Status Mapping and Flag Action Mapping.
 Actions are included in the returned Transaction data and can be mapped to a Review Queue.

 - Templates: A template represents the configuration for a Berbix Verify flow including the types of verification you'd like to conduct (photo ID, selfie, etc.) and settings for the verification flow (number of attempts, timeouts, etc.).